[Analysis] How austerity is pushing Europe to extremism

 "But it is a matter of finding the right time.
 If you have to do it, do it in good economic times because then the movement towards extreme parties is much smaller," he added.
 "And focus spending cuts on wealthier and more densely populated regions."

-The opinions expressed in this article are the sole responsibility of the corresponding author, Mathias Klein, and should not be interpreted as reflecting the views of his employer, Sveriges Riksbank
+The opinions expressed in this article are the sole responsibility of the corresponding author, Mathias Klein, and should not be interpreted as reflecting the views of his employer, Sveriges Riksbank.